realtimebrainscanner/brainscanner/readme.md

 **Using a sparse Bayesian approach**

 <!-- # Introduction -->
-Real-time EEG source localization is a framework for performing real-time EEG source localization.
-Developed at Technical University of Denmark (DTU Compute) for recording EEG signals from a Smarting mBrainTrain EEG device.
+In the following we describe a framework for performing real-time EEG source localization and classification.
+The program was developed at the Technical University of Denmark (DTU Compute) and can be used when recording EEG signals from a Smarting mBrainTrain EEG device.
 The developed program performs and visualizes source localization in real-time as well as provides real-time task classification.
 Currently only Windows is supported.

 ## System
-The used equipment is an EEG headset from Smarting mBrainTrain that connects via Bluetooth.
+The used equipment is an EEG headset from Smarting mBrainTrain which connects to the PC via Bluetooth.
 Device specifics:
 - Sample rate: 250 Hz (500 Hz is also possible)
 - 24 sensor EEG cap from EasyCap (https://www.mbraintrain.com/wp-content/uploads/2016/01/RBE-24-STD_legacy.pdf)